Dipole-laser coupling delay in two-color (RABBITT) photoionization of polar molecules: Discussion

-The results labeled ``2p dressed'' are calculated from the combined amplitudes given in Eqs.~\eqref{eq:Mtp} and \eqref{eq:Mtm} using the relation~\eqref{eq:\RABITT{}_tau} and they reproduce the time-dependent RMT calculation almost perfectly.
-When the undressed time-independent calculation is corrected by the asymptotic expression for \(\tau_{\text{dLC}}\), Eq.~\eqref{eq:taudlc}, labelled as ``2p + dLC(i)'', the agreement is also good at photoelectron energies beyond 20~eV, but below this energy the asymptotic approximation~\eqref{eq:taudlc} separating the dipole-laser coupling delay is apparently invalid.
-At higher energies, above 30~eV, the orientation averaging washes away any effect of the dressing, as can be seen from the overlap of the ``2p AVG'' and ``2p dressed AVG'' curves.
+The results in Fig.~\ref{fig:LiH} labeled ``2$p$ dressed'' are calculated from the combined amplitudes given in Eqs.~\eqref{eq:Mtp} and \eqref{eq:Mtm} using the relation~\eqref{eq:\RABITT{}_tau} and they reproduce the time-dependent RMT calculation almost perfectly.
+When the undressed time-independent calculation is corrected by the asymptotic expression for \(\tau_{\text{dLC}}\), Eq.~\eqref{eq:taudlc}, labeled as ``2$p$ + dLC(i)'', the agreement is also good at photoelectron energies beyond 20~eV, but below this energy the asymptotic approximation~\eqref{eq:taudlc} separating the dipole-laser coupling delay is apparently invalid.
+At higher energies, above 30~eV, the orientation averaging eliminates any effect of the dressing, as can be seen from the overlap of the ``2p AVG'' and ``2p dressed AVG'' curves.
 At low energies, though, some effect prevails.

-The figure also presents one-photon results, that is Eisenbud-Wigner-Smith delay corrected by the continuum-continuum delay.
-In this case to achieve agreement with the time-dependent theory we need to add also the final state dipole-laser coupling.
+Figure~\ref{fig:LiH} also presents one-photon results, that is, Eisenbud-Wigner-Smith delay corrected by the continuum-continuum delay.
+In this case, to achieve agreement with the time-dependent theory we need to add also the final-state dipole-laser coupling.
 While the second-order theory automatically takes into account the dynamics of the final state in the IR field, the one-photon method (asymptotic approximation separating the Coulomb-laser coupling delay) lacks this information and requires manual correction.
 Because the initial- and final-state corrections go in opposite directions, due to \(\Delta \bm{\mu} = \bm{D}_{ii} - \bm{D}_{ff}\), the deviation of the one-photon calculation from the reference time-dependent one is actually smaller than in the case of the two-photon result, which lacks only one of the two contributions.

+The hill-like structure in the delays associated with emission from the Li end between roughly 35 and 65~eV (grey area in Fig.~\ref{fig:LiH}c) corresponds to a change of trend in the differential cross section in this direction (grey area in Fig.~\ref{fig:LiH}a).
+Similarly, the strong dip in delays associated with emission from the H end of the molecule between 20 and 35~eV (grey area in Fig.~\ref{fig:LiH}d) corresponds to a dip in the differential cross section (grey area in Fig.~\ref{fig:LiH}b).
+Similar structures have been investigated earlier in H$_2$ where they are caused by destructive interference between simultaneous emission from the two centers~\cite{h2plus-delays}, which results in trapping of electrons with specific angular momentum~\cite{SerovKheifets2023}, and can be described in terms of interference of distinct partial waves~\cite{RM-RABITT}.